crmiller64/ktor-weather-forecast/README.md

 `./gradlew :backend:build -PskipFrontend`

-#### Generating Backend API Documentation
+#### Backend API Documentation

 The `oas3.yaml` file contains the [OpenAPI](https://github.com/OAI/OpenAPI-Specification/blob/main/versions/3.0.3.md)
 spec for the backend API.
-This project uses the [Gradle Swagger Generator Plugin](https://github.com/int128/gradle-swagger-generator-plugin) to generate Swagger documentation from the `oas3.yaml` file.
-The documentation generation process is set up to be run with every build of the backend project.
+This project uses the [Ktor OpenAPI Plugin](https://ktor.io/docs/server-openapi.html) to generate the API documentation from the `oas3.yaml` file.

-To rebuild the backend API docs manually execute the following command from the top-level directory of the project:

-`./gradlew :backend:generateSwaggerUI`

-To access the Swagger docs for the backend open a web browser to http://localhost:9090/doc when the backend app is running.
+To access the API docs for the backend, open a web browser to http://localhost:9090/doc when the backend app is running.

 ### Frontend Only